AthenZ/athenz/docs/zms_client.md

 ## How the ZMS Client Authenticates
 -----------------------------------

-The Athenz ZMS server requires the user to provide its `UserToken` to authorize the requests.
-The `UserToken` is obtained from the ZMS Server with the user’s credentials and is valid for one hour.
+The Athenz ZMS server requires the user to provide its `UserToken` or use a User certificate and private key for MTLS to authenticate with ZMS (depending on the Principal Authority used).

-Before communicating with the ZMS Server, the `zms-cli` utility:

-1.  prompts for the user's password
-2.  generates an Authorization header and passes it to ZMS to retrieve a `UserToken`

-After communicating with the ZMS Server, the `zms-cli` utility caches the user's NToken in the user's home directory in the file `.ntoken`.
-It will continue to use the token until it expires, and then will prompt for the user's password.
+ZMS will then authorize the request based on the configured authority.

 ## Listing registered domains in Athenz
 ---------------------------------------